Tremaine Edmunds: 2021

 In May 2021, the Bills exercised the fifth-year option on Edmunds' rookie contract, worth a guaranteed $12.716 million for the 2022 season.

 In Week 4, Edmunds recorded six tackles and an interception in a 40–0 win over the Texans, earning AFC Defensive Player of the Week.

 Chicago Bears

 On March 15, 2023, Edmunds signed a four-year, $72 million contract with the Chicago Bears.
+In Week 2, in a loss against the Tampa Bay Buccaneers, Edmunds recorded a team-leading 16 total tackles.
+During the Week 15 loss to the Cleveland Browns, Edmunds recorded an interception off of Joe Flacco and returned it 45 yards for his first NFL touchdown.